Pajamaman/jquery.tabbler/README.md

         // Do something else
     });

+#### play - .tabbler("play")
+Causes the tabbler to automatically advance through the panels.

+Options:

+    playSpeed - Integer - Default: 5000
+    Set the frequency that the tabbler should automatically advance through the panels.

+Example:

+    $("#tabs").tabbler("play", { playSpeed: 2000 });

 ### To do

 * Add alternate animation effects, such as slide in from the left or right, or fade in and out